CIS1221-2023-2024/C6-FunctionsAsObjects/README.md

 Introduction
 Aim of the project:
-The aim of this project is to explore the concepts:
+This project aims to explore the following concepts:
 •	Functions as Objects
 •	Event Handling
 •	Lambda expressions